How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 NOTE: Only administrators can carry out these operations

-Follow the Steps below to set App Schedule on the Compliance Planet AML software.
+Follow the Steps below to set the App Schedule on the Compliance Planet AML software.

 • From the left-hand side menu click “Control Panel” as in fig below.